Plugin Estimation of Smooth Optimal Transport Maps: Efficient Statistical Inference for Wasserstein Distances

 Let $\dot\calP_P \subseteq L^2_0(P)$ be any tangent set containing $\tilde \Phi_{(P,Q)}$.
 Then, the functional $\Phi_Q$ is differentiable relative to $\dot\calP_P$, with efficient influence function given by $\tilde \Phi_{(P,Q)}$. \end{lemma} Lemma~\ref{lem:influence} is proved in Appendix~\ref{app:pf_efficiency}.
 The assumption that $P$ or $Q$ have support equal to $\Omega$ is only used to ensure that $\phi_0$ is unique, up to translation by a constant (cf. Proposition 7.18 of~\cite{santambrogio2015}).
 While this condition is not necessary~\citep{staudt2022}, we retain it for simplicity since we require it for our upper bounds.

 By combining this result with the Convolution Theorem (\cite{vandervaart1998}, Theorem~25.20), it immediately follows that any regular estimator sequence of $\Phi_Q(P)$ has asymptotic variance bounded below by $\Var_P[\phi_0(X)]/ n$.
 The one-sample plugin estimators in Theorem~\ref{thm:clt} are thus optimal among regular estimators.

-We next complement this result with an asymptotic minimax lower bound, which relaxes the assumption of regularity of such estimator sequences, at the expense of only comparing their worst-case risk.
-In this case, we also provide lower bounds for the two-sample functional
+A similar remark was also made in the recent independent work of~\cite{goldfeld2022}, which studies efficient statistical inference for several variants of the Wasserstein distance.